Michael Mulder

-Michael Mulder (born 10 January 2001) is a footballer who plays as a midfielder for ADO Den Haag.
-Born in the Netherlands, he is an Israel youth international.
+Michael Mulder (born 10 January 2001) is a Dutch footballer who plays as a midfielder.

 Career

 As a youth player, Mulder joined the youth academy of Dutch top flight side FC Utrecht.
 Before the second half of 2019–20, he joined the youth academy of Maccabi Petah Tikva in the Israeli second tier.
 In 2020, Mulder signed for Dutch club ADO Den Haag, where he made 27 league appearances.
 On 5 September 2021, he debuted for ADO during a 4–2 win over FC Eindhoven.

 In 2022, Mulder signed for Beveren in Belgium.

+On September 16, 2024, Danish 1st Division club HB Køge confirmed that Mulder, after a few weeks of trial training, had signed with the club.